YOUR ERIE COUNTY VETERANS SERVICE AGENCY IN PROFILE

 Originated in 1926, The Erie County Veterans Service Agency was the first of its kind in the State of New York.
-Due to the increased demand for such services, and accelerated by World War II, the Agency became a part of the County Government on January 1, 1945.
-Since that time, this office has provided service to many thousands of veterans and their dependents residing in Erie County.
+Due to the increased demand for such services, and accelerated by World War II, the Agency became a part of the county government on January 1, 1945.
+Since that time, this office has provided service to many thousands of Erie County veterans and their dependents.

 SERVICE OFFICER ADVOCACY

 The Director and his staff are passionate, caring, and concerned representatives and, as such are able to present claims for further development, institute appeals from Veterans Administration decisions, and follow through to final disposition with representation in Washington.
 In this manner, the Office of Veterans Services offers a personalized service not available from other sources.